PDX Planespotting

 Contents

-[As of October 2025, this page is a work in progress.]
+[As of November 2025, this page is a work in progress.]

 Portland International Airport (PDX) has some varied interests for the aviation geek, or "avgeek".
 Being located in the Pacific Northwest (PNW) invites comparison to Seattle-Tacoma International Airport (SEA).
 Seattle is the headquarters hub of Alaska Airlines and its regional subsidiary Horizon.
 But Portland is also a secondary hub for Alaska and Horizon.